Seminole Tribe of Florida: Land claims

-Government delays; tribal re-organization, which caused Waybright to resign from the case; resignation of the female replacement for Waybright, Effie Knowles, who felt the tribe would be happier with male representation; the hiring of Roy Struble of Miami and Charles Bragman of Washington, DC; and the death of attorney John Jackson all contributed to the claim dragging into the 1960s.
+Government delays; tribal reorganization, which caused Waybright to resign from the case; resignation of the female replacement for Waybright, Effie Knowles, who felt the tribe would be happier with male representation; the hiring of Roy Struble of Miami and Charles Bragman of Washington, DC; and the death of attorney John Jackson all contributed to the claim dragging into the 1960s.
 Then in 1962, the Miccosukee Tribe of Indians of Florida organized their tribe and gained federal recognition.
 They sought to intervene in the case in 1968, but were not allowed.
-Finally on 13 May 1970, the Claims Commission awarded $12,262,780, which was promptly appealed by both the Oklahoma and Florida Seminoles.
+Finally on May 13, 1970, the Claims Commission awarded $12,262,780, which was promptly appealed by both the Oklahoma and Florida Seminoles.
 In 1975, in a compromise settlement to prevent further delays, the two groups agreed to $16,000,000 as a final settlement, but were required to have general meetings with their tribes to confirm the amount.

 In January 1976, the Florida Seminole were presented with the terms of settlement; it was translated into both the Mikasuki language and Muscogee language.
 Only seven tribemembers opposed accepting the agreement.
 In March 1976, the unorganized Traditionals in Florida filed an injunction to stop the award.
-On 11 March 1977 the Traditionals' complaint was dismissed.
-On 20 April 1977 the Macomb claim was disallowed, but an additional $50,000 was awarded for land in the Everglades.
+On March 11, 1977, the Traditionals' complaint was dismissed.
+On April 20, 1977, the Macomb claim was disallowed, but an additional $50,000 was awarded for land in the Everglades.
 With those final decisions the awards were completed, but it took another fourteen years before the funds were distributed.
 The Claims Commission gave no direction as to how the judgment was to be split between the tribes of Oklahoma and Florida Seminoles, the Miccosukee and Traditionals.

 The groups had to negotiate as to how the settlement would be apportioned, leading to the most contact among them in a century.
 During this period, the money was put in trust and earning interest.
 In 1990, the groups finally agreed to the Seminole Nation of Oklahoma receiving three-quarters of the settlement, based on early population records from 1906 to 1914, when members had blood quantum; and the Florida Seminole in total to receive one-quarter, based on reconstructed early 20th-century censuses.
 At the time of the settlement, the two Florida tribes and Traditionals had a higher percentage of full-bloods due to their endogamous marriage practices.
 They also had blood quantum requirements for tribal membership.
 By 1990, the total value of the trust had reached $46 million.